Listen to an audio file of this tool.

 - “What’s important to you about honesty?”

 - “What’s the worst thing that could happen if you tell the truth about a misbehavior?”

 Step 2.
 Teach New Skills by Interactive Modeling

 - Five-year-olds have grand and vivid imaginations and can construct elaborate play themes.
 Because they are working hard to understand the rules of school, consistent rules and routines are necessary to help them feel successful.
-They are also working hard to control impulses, but will certainly not always be able to self-manage.
+They are also working hard to control impulses and will certainly not always be able to self-manage.
 When they do break rules, they might lie to cover up and avoid the disappointment of teachers and parents.
 But, their lies are easy to spot since they are temporary and don’t hold up with multiple questions.

 - Six-year-olds can be ambitious and thrive on encouragement.
-They can be highly competitive with peers and that tendency can lead them into dishonesty.
+They can be highly competitive with peers, and that tendency can lead them into dishonesty.
 They are attempting to internalize their own social rules and control impulses.

 - Seven-year-olds need consistency and may worry more when schedules are chaotic and routines change.
 They require reassurance from adults.
 They can become extremely loyal to one friend or claim a “best friend.”
-They may be more prone to misbehave when tired, hungry, or at the end of a long school day and then, may be tempted to cover it up with a lie.
+They may be more prone to misbehave when tired, hungry, or at the end of a long school day and then may be tempted to cover it up with a lie.

 In addition to understanding the developmental milestones your child is going through, it can also be helpful to consider where your child is challenged with honesty.
 Reflect and ask yourself, “In what circumstances have I noticed my child lie?”
 If it involves several areas, write them down and think about how you might use one or several of the following teaching tools to help your child learn.